Jessica Vosk: Theatre

 On June 18, 2018, it was announced that Vosk would reprise the role of Elphaba in the Broadway production of Wicked, succeeding Jackie Burns.
 Her first performance took place on July 16, 2018, at the Gershwin Theatre.
 Vosk ended her run as Elphaba on May 12, 2019, and was succeeded by Hannah Corneau.
 Vosk was the winner of the 2019 Broadway.com Audience Choice Award for Best Replacement (Female) for her portrayal of Elphaba.

 Also in 2019 Vosk originated the role of Aunt Val in the world premiere of the musical adaptation of Becoming Nancy.
 The production played at the Coca-Cola Stage at the Alliance Theatre, which is part of the Atlanta Theatre Company from September 6 to October 6, 2019.
 Vosk was the winner of the BroadwayWorld Atlanta Best Actress in a Musical Award.

 On February 17, 2020, Vosk appeared as one of The Narrators in the 50th Anniversary concert of Joseph and the Amazing Technicolor Dreamcoat at Lincoln Center.

 In May 2024, Vosk led the cast of the first production of Beaches The Musical at Theatre Calgary.

 From July 30, 2024 to August 5, 2024, Vosk performed as Jenna in the Muny production of Waitress.

 On October 16, 2024, it was announced that Vosk would return to Broadway joining the cast of the Alicia Keys musical Hell's Kitchen.
 She succeeded original cast member Tony nominee Shoshana Bean in the role of strict mother Jersey.
 Her first performance was on December 12, 2024 at the Shubert Theatre.
-Her final performance in the show is set for November 30, 2025.
+Her final performance in the show was November 30, 2025.

+On December 16, 2025 it was announced that Vosk would originate her first starring role on Broadway as Cee Cee Bloom in Beaches alongside Kelli Barrett.
+Her first performance was on March 27, 2026 at the Majestic Theatre.